• Home

 Petting Party- A party devoted to hugging.

-Petter- A loveable person; one who enjoys to caress.
+Petter- A lovable person; one who enjoys to caress.

 Police Dog- Young man to whom one is engaged.